 Meetings: Mondays from 12PM -1PM in the GCC Dining Commons

 The Business Club exists to provide networking opportunities, social events, and informative programming to increase members’ business skills and chances of success in personal entrepreneurship.

-Meetings: Select Wednesdays from 12:00pm – 12:45pm in the Hammond Business Studio (E132)
+Meetings: Wednesdays from 12PM -12:50PM in the Hammond Business Studio (E132)

-GCC Pride Alliance
+GCC Pride Alliance Club